 Waste management is a vital issue around the globe, one that is demanding immediate and effective solutions.
-In some countries the problem exists at the most base level: collection of garbage is non-existent.
+In some countries, the problem exists at the most base level: a collection of garbage is non-existent.

 High amounts of sewage sludge are produced as a result of unavoidable human activities and the volume has become a social and environmental issue.
 Anaerobic digestion and/or composting of sewage sludge are technologies that have been shown to effectively address many of the problems associated with waste and manure management, with the additional benefit of providing a reliable energy resource.